PriyaranjanKS/FusionDevBlogs/_posts/2024-07-02-Copilot-Website-Orchestration.md

     4. **Click on Save**.
        ![Save Data Source]({{ site.baseurl }}/images/01_CopilotUsingWebsites/45.png)

-Thus we have configured all three topics and have also enabled dynamic routing of topics using Generative AI.
+This completes the configuration of all three topics and enables dynamic routing of topics using Generative AI

 ## Test the Copilot
 Now let's test the Copilot end to end.